Adverse Early Childhood Experiences

 What Are Adverse Early Childhood Experiences?

-Dr. O'Connor's focus on family problems centers on this inter-generational cycle of mental health concerns, and the role that Adverse Early Childhood Experiences (ACEs) play in the development of mental health concerns.
+Dr. O'Connor's focus on family problems centers on this inter-generational cycle of mental health concerns, and the role that Adverse Early Childhood Experiences (ACEs) play in their development.
 Family problems frequently lie at the root of a range of psychological disorders, and mental health concerns.
-Conversely, favorable family conditions play a protective role and aid in the prevention of mental health concerns.
+Conversely, favorable family conditions play a protective role and aid in the prevention of mental health concerns, and facilitate resilience and psychological well being.

 What are Adverse Early Childhood Experiences and how do they increase the risks for mental health concerns in young people and the adults they become?